HOME Contact About "us" News Why Get Chickens? Helpful Resources Bylaw status Ordering a coop FAQ

 Many backyard egg farmers have calculated their savings on blogs and in books.
 Numerous variables come into play when doing this, but even the most conservatve cost estimates fall far below the retail price of eggs.

 Depending on feed type, breed, bedding, and chicken health, you may spend anywhere from $0.60 cents to $1.50 per dozen eggs.
 Either way, your operating costs won't come close to the cost of $5-$7/dozen that we pay here in Vancouver for free-range eggs.
-Check out these websites for some peoples' cost estimates:
+But don't take it from me; let's consult an expert:

 The Straight Dope,